 - Please remove the existence of capri pants, cargo shorts and affiliates from your brain.
 They don’t suit anyone.

 - Wearing shorts to work is always a good idea as long as they’re not too short and fitted.
-In case your summer business attire needs to be more formal than that, cotton and linen suits or suit shorts are what you need.

 - Make sensible choices when it comes to footwear.
 Carefully avoid flip flops and espadrilles when at work and opt for desert boots, boat or tennis shoes instead.